hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Wrong or impossible standards**

-I often read things like "AI art is no good because it hasn't give me the same experience as a Rembrandt does", or whatever once provided the speaker with a profound experience.
+I often read things like "AI art is no good because it hasn't give me the same experience as a Rembrandt does", or whatever once provided the speaker with a profound formative experience.

 In respected novelist and activist [Wendell Berry's 1987 essay on why he will never buy a computer for writing](https://classes.matthewjbrown.net/teaching-files/philtech/berry-computer.pdf), he writes (with obvious skepticism) that he will only respect computers as a writing tool when someone uses a computer to produce a work of art comparable to Dante.
 Back in 1987 there probably hadn't been great literature written on computers, but surely there now has.
+In 2010, [Roger Ebert wrote that video games could never be art](https://www.rogerebert.com/roger-ebert/video-games-can-never-be-art), because no existing game was worthy of comparison to the great historical masterpieces.

 It sounds a lot like [Disruptive Innovation](https://en.wikipedia.org/wiki/Disruptive_innovation), where established players dismiss new technology because it doesn't perform as well as the old thing according to the old standards.
 But, because it's cheaper and easier than the old thing, it serves more customers and eventually surpasses the old thing.
 It turns out that the old standards weren't eternal.